Projective Techniques Examples in Qualitative

 • What will other brands say to run it down/ criticise it?

-If only the brand could talk yeah?
-Imagine what kind of experience we would have next time we go for our grocery shopping.
+If only the brand could talk, yeah?
+Imagine what kind of experience we would have next time we go grocery shopping.

 Objective: Similarly, this exercise is to help the participant to articulate their thoughts / feeling better

-“Can you please draw what it feels like to walk around in supermarket during COVID19 pandemic?”
+“Can you please draw what it feels like to walk around in a supermarket during the COVID-19 pandemic?”

 “Can you please draw what it feels like to have a toothache?”